 Instructions

-- In large skillet heat 1 tablespoon olive oil
+- Using a large skillet heat 1 tablespoon of olive oil.

-- Sauté onions until soft, about 3 minutes, add garlic and sauté for additional couple of minutes.
-Be sure not to burn the garlic or it will taste bitter.
+- Sauté the onions until soft, about 3 minutes, add the garlic and sauté for an additional minute.
+Be sure not to burn the garlic.
+Burnt garlic will taste awful and bitter.

-- Add parsley, lemon zest, salt and pepper.
+- In a large bowl combine the softened breadcrumbs, sautéed onions, garlic, parsley, lemon zest, salt and pepper.

-- Roll into meatballs slightly smaller than a golf ball, should make about 16 meatballs.
+- Roll into meatballs slightly smaller than a golf ball.
+This recipe should make about 16 meatballs.

-- In same skillet you used to sauté onions and garlic, heat a bit more olive oil if necessary.
+- In the same skillet you used to sauté the onions and garlic, heat a bit more olive oil if necessary.

-- After removing meatballs from skillet, add 1 cup chicken broth.
-Heat until boiling, be sure to scrape all those flavourful bits off bottom of pan.
+- Add 1 cup of chicken broth to the skillet and heat until boiling.
+Make sure to scrape all those flavorful bits from the bottom of the pan.

-- Reduce to medium heat and add 1 cup Almond Breeze.
+- Reduce to medium heat and whisk in 1 cup almond milk.

-- Stir in sun dried tomatoes and dried basil.
+- Stir in the sun-dried tomatoes and dried basil.

 - Season with salt and pepper

-- To thicken sauce, in small bowl stir together 1 tablespoon flour and 2 tablespoon chicken broth until smooth.
-While constantly stirring add to sauce to thicken.
+- To thicken the sauce: In a small bowl combine 1 tablespoon flour and 1/4 cup of chicken broth until smooth.
+Gradually add the flour slurry to the simmering sauce, whisking continually until the cream sauce thickens.

-- When meatballs are done add them to the sauce.
+- Add the cooked meatballs to the sauce.

-- Simmer on low heat for an additional 10-15 minutes stirring occasionally to coat all the meatballs with sauce.
+- Simmer the turkey meatballs and sauce on low heat for an additional 10 minutes.
+Stir occasionally to fully coat the meatballs with sauce.

 Thanks Kristen, it really is a great dairy free replacement for a lot of recipes.